 - The ability to erase a visitor’s information on their request.

-Some of these require activation and some are features which you can use on request when required.
-To learn how to enable these feature see our article here.
+Some of these require activation and some are features that you can use on request when required.
+To learn how to enable these features see our article here.

 The GDPR requires that you appoint a representative in the EU.

 OnLocation has appointed a DPO who will be responsible for setting up policies, reviewing Data Protection Impact Assessment reports, monitoring compliance with the GDPR, and all tasks listed in Article 39.